Scottish History Brought To Life

 Knights and Castles

 One of our most popular topics is Knights and Castles.
 For the Knights and Castles topic we can offer a full range of activities for your group.
 These can include model work, interpretation and dressing up us knights, princesses, monks, jesters and many more.
-Snacks can be taken in the visitor centre and a quick toilet stop, before we head up castle hill where the children can take part in a variety of activities including a hands-on weaponry display with our re-enactors Sir Colin the Knight and Erik the Viking.
+Snacks can be taken in the visitor centre and a quick toilet stop, before we head up castle hill where the children can take part in a variety of activities including a hands-on weaponry display with our re-enactors Lady Blythe and Erik the Viking.
 We also offer artefact and armour handling, a full tour of the castle, traditional food game, jousting and a horseshoe challenge, before the day culminates with a battle re-enactment.

 We are also lucky enough to be able to offer Archaeology as a topic.
 Our onsite archaeologists have created a programme which helps children of all ages and stages to begin to understand what archaeology is, what archaeology does and who can be involved.
-Some of the activities we offer are Fieldwalking, Pottery Lab, Stratigraphy Introduction, Dendrochronology Introduction, Mini Desk-Based Assessments, Artefact Handling and many many more!
+Some of the activities we offer are Fieldwalking, Pottery Lab, Stratigraphy Introduction, Dendrochronology Introduction, Mini Desk-Based Assessments, Artefact Handling and much more!
 Again, these can be tailored to suit your group.

 In addition to all the topics we have mentioned, our team are extremely hardworking and enjoy a challenge.
 If you have any topics you would think would benefit from the amazing backdrop of Dundonald Castle, please do not hesitate to get in touch.
 Contact Details can be found below.